Derbyshire Miners' Association

 The Derbyshire Miners' Association was a trade union in the United Kingdom.

 The union was founded in 1880 to represent coal miners in northern Derbyshire, as a split from the South Yorkshire Miners' Association.
 Although it initially aimed to recruit members from across the county, it only developed strength in the north Derbyshire coalfield, and the separate South Derbyshire Amalgamated Miners' Association was founded in 1883.
+An earlier Derbyshire and Nottinghamshire Miners' Association had been founded in the 1860s.
+By the end of that decade, when it had become moribund, remaining members in south Derbyshire split away to form their own district of the Miners' National Union.

 In 1945, the union became the Derbyshire Area of the National Union of Mineworkers.
 This was dissolved in 2015, by which point it had only four members.